 Experiencing a mission trip with Catholic HEART Workcamp means one gives up day-to-day conveniences.
-One of the goals of Catholic HEART Workcamp is to be in solidarity with people we encounter.
+One of the goals of Catholic HEART Workcamp is to be in solidarity with the people we encounter.

-Mission trips are a great way to improve one's ability to “offer it up” for the sake of the Kingdom.
+Mission trips are a great way to improve one’s ability to “offer it up” for the sake of the Kingdom.
 What we may take for granted could be a luxury to the people we serve.
-Therefore, to experience what it is to make a sacrifice and to live without conveniences such as various fast food restaurants, we ask you eat only the food provided at camp (excluding snacks your group may bring).
+Therefore, to experience what it is to make a sacrifice and to live without conveniences such as various fast food restaurants, we ask you to eat only the food provided at camp (excluding snacks your group may bring).

 - Appreciate the freedom to pick up or order food anytime you are hungry at home.

 - Feel more empathy for the people who are less fortunate.